 Suddenly, it all became overwhelming.
 There was a lump in my throat, and I felt uneasy.
 I wanted to cry, to go back in time and relive my Diwalis.
 I wanted more – more of my house, my family, of Mum’s fussing and Dad’s quiet attentions, of my brother and Shiva and grandmother and aunts.
 It was so unfair I wanted to cry.

 The final straw was the phone call from my fiance’s parents, now my in-laws.
 They were so excited!
 We are waiting for you, my father-in-law said.
 Next year, you would be with us, and already we have imagined how it would be like to have you.
 It’s been a silent Diwali since Janhavi left, but now you would be here!
 We are so looking forward to it!
-I am not, I wanted to tell him, but I just tried to smile on the other side.
-Inside, I was shouting.
+I am not, I wanted to tell him, I am not looking forward to your Diwali!
+But I just tried to smile on the other side.
+Inside, I was screaming.
 What of my mother, and my father, and their home?
 My home?
 What of my brother, I wanted to ask him, but I stayed silent.
 Silently my tears flowed, as I nodded and smiled, and tried not to hate the voice on the other end.
 It had the right to be excited, I told myself.
-They gave his own daughter away to marriage, didn’t they?
+They gave their own daughter away to marriage, didn’t they?

 And then, it hit me.
 Not like a thunderbolt from the outside, but like a sudden flood of understanding from the inside.
 I realised I could never blame those who wanted a son.
 Wasn’t it obvious?
 Sooner or later, daughters just left.
 With all their smiles and cheers, and their choice of cushions and mummy’s sarees, they left.
 But sons, they brought another daughter home.
 To stay.